Dolores del Río: 1937–1942: Decline in Hollywood

-Amid the decline of her career, that same year, del Río met actor and filmmaker Orson Welles at a party organized by Darryl Zanuck.
-The couple felt a mutual attraction and began a discreet affair, which caused the divorce between Dolores and Gibbons.
-While looking for ways to resume her career, she accompanied Welles in his shows across the United States, works on radio and performances at the Mercury Theatre. del Río was at his side during the filming and controversy of Citizen Kane (1941).
+Amid the decline of her career, her marriage with Gibbons began to experience a crisis and the two began to drift apart.
+In 1940 del Río met actor and filmmaker Orson Welles at a party organized by Darryl Zanuck.
+The couple felt a mutual attraction and began a discreet affair, which caused her divorce from Gibbons.
+While looking for ways to resume her career, she accompanied Welles in his shows across the United States, in works on radio and performances at the Mercury Theatre.
+Del Río was at his side during the filming and controversy of Citizen Kane (1941).
 The film, considered a masterpiece today, caused a media scandal by directing open criticism against the media magnate William Randolph Hearst, who began to boycott Orson's projects.

 At the beginning of 1942, she started working on Journey into Fear (released in 1943) with Norman Foster as director and Welles as producer.
 Her relationship with Welles, in the midst of the Citizen Kane scandal, somehow affected her, as her character was drastically reduced in the film.
 Nelson Rockefeller, in charge of the Good Neighbor policy (and also associated with RKO through his family investments), hired Welles to visit South America as an ambassador of goodwill to counter fascist propaganda about Americans.
 Welles left the film four days later and traveled to Rio de Janeiro as part of his goodwill tour.
-Welles, involved in filming the carnival in Rio de Janeiro, behaved promiscuously, and the news came soon to the United States.
+Welles, involved in filming the carnival in Rio de Janeiro, falling into the party and excesses, and the news came soon to the United States.
 Offended and outraged, del Río decided to end her relationship with Welles through a telegram that he never answered.
 Weeks later, her father died in Mexico.
-Due to these personal and professional crisis, she decided to return to Mexico, commenting:
+Due to these personal and professional crises, she decided to return to Mexico, commenting: